 First of all, Bali offers a great mix of amazing natural scenery, beautiful tropical beaches, and interesting wildlife.
 Bali is easy to get around and has so much to offer it will keep visitors coming back year after year.

 Bali is famous for its beautiful seascapes and the gracious hospitality of its people.
 The culture of Bali mainly reflects Hinduism, Buddhism and Animism.
-It has some great beaches such as Kuta Beach and Sanur Beach.
+It has some great beaches, such as Kuta Beach and Sanur Beach.

-Lombok is also a little bit less developed than Bali which means it has fewer tourists while still having a lot of all the same activities that you would find in Bali.
+Lombok is also a little bit less developed than Bali, which means it has fewer tourists while still having a lot of all the same activities that you would find in Bali.
 The best thing about visiting Lombok is touring Mount Rinjani National Park.

 Lombok is a great destination for adventurers and thrill-seekers.
-The island has limestone cliffs, palm trees, lush rain forests and mountains with spectacular views of the ocean below.
+The island has limestone cliffs, palm trees, lush rainforests and mountains with spectacular views of the ocean below.
 There are also plenty of activities to get your adrenaline going.

 Another reason why you should choose to explore these islands is that there are some small islands off the coast of Bali and Lombok that are great for snorkelling and diving.

-#2 Komodo Island
+3. Komodo Island

 If you are looking for something different from the usual tourist destinations, Komodo Island in Indonesia is a great destination to visit.
-When you hear the name “Komodo” one of the first things to imagine is picturesque beaches and crystal clear blue water with not a soul in sight.
+When you hear the name “Komodo”, one of the first things to imagine is picturesque beaches and crystal clear blue water with not a soul in sight.

 But that’s only one part of what makes this island destination so great.
 It is also home to interesting wildlife, like sea snakes and dragons (the Komodo dragon), butchered by wannabe pirates some 300 years ago.

 One of Indonesia's most famous national parks, Komodo National Park is a stunning adventure with waterfalls, bat caves and the opportunity to swim among these giant reptiles.

 Indonesia's newest national park was established in 1990, and it is one of the world's most important protected areas for biodiversity.
 Wild orangutans inhabit this remote island chain, along with over two hundred different bird species.

 4. Gili Islands

-The Gili Islands offer a more relaxing vacation but still with plenty of things to do.
+The Gili Islands offer a more relaxing vacation but still plenty of things to do.
 The Gili Islands in Indonesia are a collection of three small islands in the Pacific Ocean west of Bali.
-These three small islands called Gili Meno, Gili Air and Gili Trawangan, offer many water sports such as snorkelling, diving and surfing.
+These three small islands, called Gili Meno, Gili Air and Gili Trawangan, offer many water sports such as snorkelling, diving and surfing.

-The best time to indulge in these water adventures are the early morning before the start of the day's tourism activity when sea turtles come to shore to lay eggs in this area.
+The best time to indulge in these water adventures is the early morning before the start of the day's tourism activity when sea turtles come to shore to lay eggs in this area.
 If you haven’t dived or surfed before, join a local tour company that will provide the necessary briefings and safety equipment.

 Depending on the time of year that you visit Gili Meno, you’ll find plenty of activities for any solo.
 For ocean lovers, the island is ideal for fishing, deep-sea diving, boating and swimming.
 For those who prefer to keep their feet on the ground and delve into social activities, then visiting markets in the village or taking a traditional Balinese dance lesson with one of the locals might work for you!
 Whatever your preference of activity, this small island definitely has something to keep you active on your trip.

 Gili Air is a more laid-back island than the other two islands and is popular for its fun activities.
-One of these is snorkelling in the blue waters for dazzling tropical fish, spotted sharks, colourful coral reefs, magnificent sea turtles and at times you may even cross paths with playful dolphins.
+One of these is snorkelling in the blue waters for dazzling tropical fish, spotted sharks, colourful coral reefs, and magnificent sea turtles, and at times you may even cross paths with playful dolphins.

 Gili Trawangan is where you see more backpackers relaxing on the beach than on any other island in the region.
 The popular party scene usually takes place around Billy's Bar at night time while listening to live music or watching hypnotic fire shows.

 Another good reason for visiting these beautiful islands is to enjoy a scrumptious fresh seafood lunch at one of the many restaurants that offer great service.
-Gili Islands are also scenically perfect with lush vegetation such as banana palms and gorgeous watercolour sunsets.
+Gili Islands are also scenically perfect, with lush vegetation such as banana palms and gorgeous watercolour sunsets.

-#4 Irian Jaya
+5. Irian Jaya

-Irian Jaya is a new part of Indonesia that was mandated to become part of the country but unlike other areas in Indonesia, there are no volcanoes, no temples, just wild jungle.
+Irian Jaya is a new part of Indonesia that was mandated to become part of the country, but unlike other areas in Indonesia, there are no volcanoes, no temples, just a wild jungle.

 Irian Jaya is one of Indonesia's 30 provinces, with a total land area equaling 710,300 square kilometres.
-The capital is Jayapura and the second-largest city is Wamena.
-There are many interesting activities that can be enjoyed in Irian Jaya such as nature tourism and bird watching at Puncak Jaya Mountains National Park which attracts migratory birds from various continents.
+The capital is Jayapura, and the second-largest city is Wamena.
+There are many interesting activities that can be enjoyed in Irian Jaya, such as nature tourism and bird watching at Puncak Jaya Mountains National Park, which attracts migratory birds from various continents.

 Irian Jaya is a good place for scuba diving.
-One great spot to visit is Sangeang Pools, which is in the Gulf of Tomini, not far from Lontar island.
+One great spot to visit is Sangeang Pools, which is in the Gulf of Tomini, not far from Lontar Island.
 It's easy to get there by boat and it has some of the best coral reefs around!

-Here you can also find Mount Sumbing – the second highest peak in Indonesia (5,888 meters) which rises abruptly from near sea level (200 meters).
+Here you can also find Mount Sumbing – the second highest peak in Indonesia (5,888 meters), which rises abruptly from near sea level (200 meters).
 It is often shrouded by clouds offering spectacular scenery.

-#5 Sumba Island
+6. Sumba Island

 Sumba Island: located off the eastern coast of Java, this island is known as one of the best surfing spots in Indonesia.
-It offers great waves year-round with several breaks including Black Rock Point which has challenging waves even during low tide.
+It offers great waves year-round with several breaks, including Black Rock Point, which has challenging waves even during low tide.

 Sumba is a really nice place to explore.
 There are three main spots – one is the Hindu temples near Waingapu- they're just beautiful and so interesting and mysterious!
 The second spot is around Wanokaka, which has some waterfalls and waterfall pools that make for great swimming.
 And the third spot would be Pura Lalemuta Temple on Bima Island.

-If you like climbing mountains, then Mount Empung offers good terrain with some breathtaking viewpoints, it's just a day hike away from the popular tourist destination of Kumai Village.
-You can spend 10 days in this charming part of Indonesia which is more than enough to see its beauty.
+If you like climbing mountains, then Mount Empung offers good terrain with some breathtaking viewpoints; it's just a day's hike away from the popular tourist destination of Kumai Village.
+You can spend 10 days in this charming part of Indonesia, which is more than enough to see its beauty.

-If you are looking for an adventure-filled destination with diverse cultures and interesting sights then look no further than Indonesia!
-Indonesia is a destination that offers something for everyone from the adventurous to those looking for more seclusion.
+If you are looking for an adventure-filled destination with diverse cultures and interesting sights, then look no further than Indonesia!
+Indonesia is a destination that offers something for everyone, from the adventurous to those looking for more seclusion.